CeciliaHoof/EMpowR/README.md

 # EMpowR

-Revolutionize Your Health Management with EMpowR.
+Revolutionize Your Health Management.
 Effortlessly manage your prescriptions, track your health data, and stay healthy with our easy-to-use app.
 Take control of your health journey with EMpowR: Our at home electronic medical record streamlines medication management, providing peace of mind and better health outcomes.

 ![Dashboard](images/Dashboard.png)